Kierstin has two daughters and dealt with hyperemesis gravidarum in all of her pregnancies.

 - Too much physical activity.
-While you might have moments that make you feel like your can get up and get a lot done, you'll likely feel worse afterward.
+While you might have moments that make you feel like you can get up and get a lot done, you'll likely feel worse afterward.

 - Drive.
 Thanks to dizziness and lightheadedness it's not only hard, it's pretty dangerous to drive.

-- Cooking.
+- Cook.
 Cooking involves a lot of triggering sights and smells.

-- Cleaning.
+- Clean.
 Again, the sights and smells of cleaning, along with the physical exertion can be triggering.

-- Socializing or holding a conversation.
+- Socialize or hold a conversation.
 Talking can make it harder to maintain.